Our Mission is Safety

 Your class confirmation will be mailed to you within four weeks of your receipted payment date to the Court.
 If you provided an email address when filling out your ticket, your class confirmation will be emailed to you.
 Your request for course location, day and time will be honored if possible.

-National Safety Council holds classes in the following locations – Roosevelt University (Chicago Campus), Oakton Community College, Moraine Valley Community College and Roosevelt University (Schaumburg Campus).
+National Safety Council holds classes in the following locations: Roosevelt University (Chicago Campus), Oakton Community College, Moraine Valley Community College, Roosevelt University (Schaumburg Campus) and Dominican University.

 Please arrive at your course location